 To soothe our anguish, we turn to census substitutes to fill in the gaps: state censuses, city directories, and voting registrations, for example.
 These are great suggestions for finding some of the lost hard facts of your ancestors’ lives.
 But I would like to offer up the “county history” as another option—sort of a “soft” information resource that can add color and substantiation to your genealogical research.

-“County Histories” are (often) histories written by the locals, featuring biographies of citizens (sometimes with a portrait), rosters of those involved in military campaigns, and political, social and religious affiliations of the members of the society.
-They can also include what newspapers were around at the time, who the civic leaders were, if any natural disasters had occurred, and—of course—the history of the county.
+"County Histories" are (often) histories written by the locals, featuring biographies of citizens (sometimes with a portrait), rosters of those involved in military campaigns, and political, social, and religious affiliations of the members of the society.
+They can also include what newspapers were around at the time, who the civic leaders were, if any natural disasters had occurred, and—of course—the county's history.

 Their heyday was between 1880 and 1900—just the timeframe we need to help salve some of the wounds from the census fire.
 They came about in part because Ulysses S. Grant issued a presidential proclamation in 1876, recommending that the people of the states assemble in their counties or towns to put together historical sketches of their communities in anticipation of the Centennial anniversary.

 Whether in response to this or to the American dollar, publishers such as Goodspeed, S.J.
-Clarke, Inter-State, and many more leapt to the challenge and began publishing county histories with glee.
-In the 1800s and early 1900s, these publishers approached citizens within individual communities and told them if they would pre-pay for the book, they would write and publish a history of the community…usually featuring the relations of those pre-paying citizens.
+Clarke, Inter-State, and many more leaped to the challenge and began publishing county histories with glee.
+In the 1800s and early 1900s, these publishers approached citizens within individual communities.
+They told them if they would pre-pay for the book, they would write and publish a history of the community…usually featuring the relations of those pre-paying citizens.

-Ergo, one of the reasons I called county histories “soft” information a little earlier.
-They tend to only speak glowingly of the denizen of their community because they were largely paid for by the denizen in the community.
-And, according to P. William Filby, author of A Bibliography of American County Histories, county histories were often called “mug books” because they were printed by the publishers without any attempt to check the facts (but, he concedes, they could have been called “mug books” due to the portraits accompanying many of the biographies).
-So, you do want to take the information you find in a county history with a grain of salt (as you want to take all the information you find, in my opinion).
+Ergo, one of the reasons I called county histories "soft" information a little earlier.
+They tend only to speak glowingly of the denizens of their community because the denizens in the community largely paid for them.
+And, according to P. William Filby, author of A Bibliography of American County Histories, county histories were often called "mug books" because the publishers printed them without any attempt to check the facts (but, he concedes, they could have been called "mug books" due to the portraits accompanying many of the biographies).
+So, you do want to take the information you find in county history with a grain of salt (as you want to take all the information you find, in my opinion).

-But, that being said, they can give nuggets of genealogical gold you can’t find anywhere else.
-For example, I’ve had a county history reveal the immigration date of some relations from Scotland—something I haven’t been able to find in any passenger lists.
-And a 1910 history of Scott county, Iowa, called my 4th-great grandmother a “great favorite with the old settlers.”
-What this means, I cannot say, but it’s better than a poke in the eye!
-And it’s surely not information one would find in the census.
+But, that being said, they can give nuggets of genealogical gold you can't find anywhere else.
+For example, I've had a county history reveal the immigration date of some relations from Scotland—something I haven't been able to find in any passenger lists.
+And a 1910 history of Scott County, Iowa, called my 4th great-grandmother a "great favorite with the old settlers."
+I cannot say what this means, but it's better than a poke in the eye!
+And it's surely not information one would find in the census.

-Because these books were largely published before 1923, they are often in the public domain and you can find many digitized for free on the Internet.
-This is not only great for easier access, but it often allows one to do full-text searching of the book using keywords.
-This is super helpful because a lot of these county histories don't have indexes!
+Because these books were primarily published before 1923, they are often in the public domain, and you can find many digitized for free on the Internet.
+This is not only great for easier access, but it usually allows one to do full-text searching of the book using keywords.
+This is super helpful because many of these county histories don't have indexes!
 Here are my favorite digitized book sites to try:

 books.google.com (make sure you select “Free Google eBooks” from the “Any Books” pull-down menu within “Search Tools”)